F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Back to the Pits

 The Japanese GP was one of the best moments for the Ferrari team and Michael.
 Michael won his first championship with the team and his third overall.
 All the efforts since 1996 bore fruit as Michael passed the chequered flag in Japan.
-Michael earned his third championship after five years, and the celebrations had begun.
+He earned his third championship after five years, and the celebrations had begun.

 There remained one final thing to be done, and that was to bring home the constructors’ championship at the last race in Malaysia!